 Interpersonal skills.
 Preschool and childcare center directors must be able to develop good relationships with parents, children, and staff.

 Leadership skills.
 Preschool and childcare center directors supervise staff, so they need good leadership skills to inspire staff to work diligently.
 They also must enforce rules and regulations.

 Organizational skills.
 Directors need to maintain clear records about children and staff.
 In addition, they must be able to multitask when several people or situations require their attention.

-The median annual wage for preschool and childcare center directors was $45,670 in May 2015.
+The median annual wage for preschool and childcare center directors is $45,670.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $28,890, and the highest 10 percent earned more than $86,870.

-In May 2015, the median annual wages for preschool and childcare center directors in the top industries in which they worked were as follows:
+The median annual wages for preschool and childcare center directors in the top industries in which they work are as follows:

 |Elementary and secondary schools; state, local, and private||$67,280|

 Preschool and childcare center directors generally work full time.
 Some work more than 40 hours per week.
 When childcare centers are open, a director must always be on staff, so directors and assistant directors stagger their schedules to ensure that someone is always available.

 Employment of preschool and childcare center directors is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.